Hosted by Newcastle University in Singapore (NUiS) on 22 August 2023

 The gathering also marked a significant milestone as participants discussed the final output that would be included in the project’s concluding report and guidelines.
 This collaborative effort aimed to set standards for safe and sustainable decommissioning activities and enhanced safety in recycling facilities.

 Attendees finalized plans for project activities throughout the year 2023/2024.
 These activities encompassed data collection, fieldwork, organizing seminars and workshops, as well as the publication of findings.
 Additionally, preparations were made for attending relevant conferences to share insights and gather valuable input.

-The event kicked off with a comprehensive project overview presented by the project leader.
-The presentation shed light on the project’s vision, mission, and its significance in the realm of decommissioning and recycling safety.
+The event commenced with an insightful project overview presented by the project leader.
+This address provided a comprehensive understanding of the project’s scope, objectives, and its significance within the field of decommissioning and recycling safety.

 - Universiti Teknologi Malaysia (Malaysia) – Project Coordinator